 Matthew represents veterans in various civil litigation matters through the American Bar Association Military Pro Bono Project.
 In addition, he occasionally volunteers as a Moot Court judge for the University of Detroit Mercy School of Law.
+Matthew proudly serves on the Advisory Committee for the Oakland Community College Paralegal Program which is approved by the American Bar Association (ABA).
 He also supports Volunteers of America; Yeshiva Beth Yehudah, a Jewish day school that is supported by the Jewish Federation of Metropolitan Detroit; the House of Providence, which provides a familial environment for minors in the foster care system who are without the prospect of permanent placement; and The Joseph Project, an organization that provides pro bono legal services to victims of human trafficking.

 He is a member of the following organizations: